cce-bigdataintro-1160/CEBD-1160-spring-2019/4-docker.md

 * Research what are the `pandas` and `matplotlib` python libraries and what they're used for

 ### Recommended Readings
+* [Docker Cheatsheet](https://github.com/wsargent/docker-cheat-sheet): All docker commands and cookbook recipes in a single place!
 * [Official docker samples](https://docs.docker.com/samples/): Some Dockerfile samples
 * [Official Images Dockerfiles](https://github.com/docker-library/): Images for the Official Docker Images
 * [PySpark Jupyter image tutorial](https://medium.com/@suci/running-pyspark-on-jupyter-notebook-with-docker-602b18ac4494): how to run a PySpark Jupyter image in less than 3 minutes